Fogelman/compyler/docs/index.md

-!!! important

 Copy the block above and save in `program.x`.
 Save in the same directory of main.py.

 ### Compile